claschumer/Movies/README.md

 ### Marie
 Week 23 novembre: 1)Discovering the data: documentation context + plot correlation, box plot to observe the data landscape and to find a problematic.
 Choose problematic: a) What is the best release date (best in the sense of popular, votes) b) Wich actor and director to choose to have a popular movie ?
-Start to answer b)
+Start to answer b).
+Week 29 november: Continue to answer b), study the which actor to make a popular or profitable movie + look at the choice of director but finally Ilan will study it.
+Instead go further in the study of the actor by look at the genre.
+Then answer a), look at the number of released by months, the average profit by month and the average profit by month and by genre.
+The difficulty here was to build the good data frame from the based data to plot our figures.